enricocid/Music-Player-GO/README.md

 - Top panel containing the now played song.
 By clicking on it You can 'reveal'/close the artist's discography;
 - The now playing text is scrollable on long clicking when it is too long;
 - Fast scrolling;
-- Dark status bar icons for light accents
+- Dark status bar icons for light accents;

 ### Settings at hand: